 Patients have come from Germany, Canada, Mexico, South America, Asia, Pakistan and elsewhere to visit the California Keratoconus Center.
 When they do, they take advantage of the following travel advice.

-While there are large and small hotels all around the San Fernando Valley, these are our favorite, noteworthy or most convenient hotels:
+While there are large and small hotels all around the San Fernando Valley, these are our favorite, noteworthy, or most convenient hotels:

-City, which is in the San Fernando Valley, a very large part of Los Angeles.
-So all of Los Angeles is within driving distance to you.
+There is so much to see when visiting the California Keratoconus Center.
+We are located in Panorama City, in the San Fernando Valley, a huge part of Los Angeles.
+So all of Los Angeles is within driving distance of you.
 Among the attractions you might want to visit are:

 Before you head out to the California Keratoconus Center, Gianny Cardenas, our Keratoconus Coordinator, will schedule a Zoom call with you and one of our Keratoconus specialists.
 During that call, they will review your case, answer any questions you might have, and help you plan your visit, including travel questions.
 If you haven’t yet scheduled your Keratoconus appointment, do it today!
 Call the California Keratoconus Center at 818-891-6711 or make an appointment online here.